top of page

 Undergraduate students Alice, Shaniya, Kristen, and Danielle presented their research project posters in the Biosciences Atrium.
 Masters student Aikam Rai gave her TMED seminar titled 'The Role of Arterial Spin Labeling (ASL) in Pre-Surgical Evaluation of Epilepsy' on April 3rd, 2025.

-WELCOME NEW MSC STUDENTS
+WELCOME NEW LAB MEMBERS!

 The WiNTER Lab